longfeiCA/longfeica.github.io/_posts/2025-06-09-Linux-Passwords.md

 Adding a salt for every user does not consume more computing power for the user, but it makes the rainbow table completely useless.

-If the hacker wants the crack the password by brute force, they need to calculate each password + unique salt for every user, which makes their attack much less effective.
+If the hacker wants to crack the password by brute force, they need to calculate each password + unique salt for every user, which makes their attack much less effective.

 ## Why use yescrypt instead of sha256 algorithm?